CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-email/0025-investigate-retrospective-alerts.md

 ## Workflow Steps
 1. Fetch global variables (optional)
 1. Extract the information we need from the email
-1. Generate an access token for Threat Response
 1. Enrich the file hash to look for sightings
 1. Extract the sightings
 1. Check if there were any, if not end the workflow